 YSEALI Academic Fellows Program

-Call for Applications: YSEALI Academic Fellowship (Spring 2019)
+Call for Applications: YSEALI Academic Fellowship (Fall 2019)

-The Public Affairs Section of the U.S. Embassy in the Philippines is pleased to announce the call for applications for the Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellowships for Spring 2019!
+The Public Affairs Section of the U.S. Embassy in the Philippines is pleased to announce the call for applications for the Young Southeast Asian Leaders Initiative (YSEALI) Academic Fellowships for Fall 2019!

 I. Program Overview

 The Young Southeast Asian Leaders Initiative (YSEALI) is a public diplomacy program designed to advance regional strategic goals, break down barriers that separate the next generation of leaders in Southeast Asia, and link those emerging leaders to the United States.
 To this end, the YSEALI Fellowship will bring exceptional young leaders from Southeast Asian countries to the United States to further develop their professional and leadership skills.
 The Study of the U.S. Branch implements the YSEALI Academic Fellowship aimed at young leaders aged 18-25.
-In fall 2018 and spring 2019, the YSEALI Academic Fellowship will bring approximately 250 current or recently graduated students from eleven Southeast Asian countries to the U.S. for five week Institutes at pre-eminent U.S. universities and colleges.
 All programs will conclude in Washington, D.C. to allow for networking with policy makers, government representatives, businesses, and think tanks.

 II.
 Program Themes